rkwelter/HKC_CodeRepo/README.md

 3.)
 HeatTransport: This folder contains a number of functions for generating heat transport data from the
                    solutions to the HKC models.
 More description to come.

 4.)
-FluidVisualizer: In this folder, one finds the functions "FluidSimulator_TemperatureField.m",
+FluidVisualizer: In this folder, one finds the functions "FluidVis_TemperatureField.m",
-                     "FluidSimulator_VelocityField.m", "FluidSimulator_PhaseSpace.m" and
-                     "FluidSimulator_all.m".
+                     "FluidVis_VelocityField.m" and "FluidVis_PhaseSpace.m", which when given a solution from "FluidSolver.m" generate snapshots of the corresponding temperature and velocity fields, and plot the solution as a trajectory in phase space.
+For more details on how to call these functions, please see the comments within.

 5.)
 SavedData: This folder contains the heat transport data in the subfolder "HeatTransport", as well as
                all trajectories generated in the subfolder "Trajectories".